Li-Wanhua/AMS/Test_Model_test_dataset/Skeleton/README.md

 ```
 python ./code/three_to_one.py
 ```
 Run three_to_one.py.
-Then you will find 'logits_of.npy' in './Skeleton/code/', which is the final result of skeleton model.
+Then you will find 'logits_skeleton.npy' in './Skeleton/code/', which is the final result of skeleton model.